tharveyster/fitness-tracker/README.md

 The dashboard page shows two graphs.
 The first indicates the total time spend on each workout, and the second shows the total amount of weight lifted for each workout.

+You can either add an exercise to the most recent existing workout, or start a new blank workout.

 ## Deployed Link
 This app has been deployed to Heroku at [this link](https://murmuring-lake-01147.herokuapp.com/).